Particular/docs.particular.net/samples/step-by-step/sample.md

 In the previous code, notice the change in endpoint name, which differentiates this endpoint from the Client.

-Next, create a handler for the `PlaceOrder` command being sent by the Client.

-Create a new class in the Server project named `PlaceOrderHandler` using the following code:
+Next, create a new class in the Server project named `PlaceOrderHandler` using the following code:

 snippet:PlaceOrderHandler

+This class is the message handler that processes the `PlaceOrder` command being sent by the Client.
 The handler class is automatically discovered by NServiceBus because it implements the `IHandleMessages<T>` interface.
 The [dependency injection system](/nservicebus/containers/) (which supports constructor or property injection) injects the `IBus` instance into the handler to access messaging operations.

 When a `PlaceOrder` command is received, NServiceBus will create a new instance of the `PlaceOrderHandler` class and invoke the `Handle(PlaceOrder message)` method.
-Normally a handler is where  information from the message would be saved it to a database, or used to call a web service, or some other business function, but in this example, it is simply logged to show that the message was received.
+A handler is where a message is processed; very often this will involve saving information from the message into a database, calling a web service, or some other business function.
+In this example, the message is logged, so the fact the message was received will be visible in the Console window.

-Next, the handler publishes a new `OrderPlaced` message.
-This won't actually send any messages, because there aren't any subscribers yet.
-The next step is to create a subscriber for this message.
+Next, the handler publishes a new `OrderPlaced` event.
+The next step is to create a subscriber for this event.

+NOTE: The solution could be executed right now, but no physical messages would result from publishing the `OrderPlaced` event.
+It's perfectly valid to have a publisher with no subscribers, in order to support adding additional functionality in a new subscriber at a later date.

 ## The Subscriber